Viking Ingvar

 • 1 elevator

-• Medical Room (Infirmary / Doctor's Office)
+• Medical Room (Infirmary / doctor’s office)

 River Cruise Itineraries

-• Cruising along the Russian “Blue Route” (225 km / 139 ml in length)
+• Cruising along the Russian “Blue Route” (225 km / 139 mi).

-• Kuzino (Kirillo-Belozersky Monastery, Assumption Cathedral, local museum)
+• Kuzino (Kirillo-Belozersky Monastery, Assumption Cathedral, local museum).

-Note: You can see the CruiseMapper's list of all river cruise ships and riverboats in the "itinerary" section of our River Cruises hub.
+Note: You can see CruiseMapper’s list of all river cruise ships and riverboats in the “itinerary” section of our River Cruises hub.
 All companies and their fleets are listed there.
-For other Russia-based ships, you can visit our dedicated to Russian River Cruises hub.
+For other Russia-based ships, you can visit our dedicated Russian River Cruises hub.

 Viking Ingvar Wiki

-Built as Narkom Pakhomov, Viking Ingvar is one of Russia's signature "Project 302" river cruise ships.
+Originally built as Narkom Pakhomov, Viking Ingvar is one of Russia's signature "Project 302" river cruise ships.

 Dmitriy Furmanov-class Russian river ships

-"Dmitriy Furmanov class" (aka "Project 302") are 4 series of Russian river cruise ships built in GDR (Eastern Germany) for USSR (Soviet Union) in the period 1983-1992.
-The vessel class name honours the Russian writer Dmitriy Andreyevich Furmanov (1891-1926) who also served as Bolshevik commissar (Red Army officer).
+The "Dmitriy Furmanov class" (also known as "Project 302") comprises four series of Russian river cruise ships built in the former GDR (East Germany) for the USSR (Soviet Union) between 1983 and 1992.
+The vessel class is named in honor of the Russian writer Dmitriy Andreyevich Furmanov (1891–1926), who also served as a Bolshevik commissar (Red Army officer).

-These Russian river cruise ships (a total of 27 units) were all produced by VEB Elbewerft Boizenburg and represent an upgraded (larger) version of Project 301 (Vladimir Ilyich-class) riverboats.
-These ships were used for passenger (cruise) shipping in Northwestern USSR - on the rivers Volga, Belomorkanal, Lake Onega, Volga–Don Canal, Kama and Amur rivers, as well as on Dnieper River (Ukraine), Black Sea (coastal cruising) and Yangtze River (in China).
-Following the USSR's collapse (1991), all these boats were acquired by private companies (Russian and foreign).
+These river cruise ships (a total of 27 units) were all built by VEB Elbewerft Boizenburg and represent an enlarged and upgraded version of the earlier Project 301 (Vladimir Ilyich-class) riverboats.
+The ships were deployed for passenger cruising across Northwestern USSR waterways, including the Volga River, Belomor Canal, Lake Onega, Volga–Don Canal, Kama and Amur rivers, as well as the Dnieper River (Ukraine), Black Sea (coastal cruising), and the Yangtze River (China).
+Following the collapse of the USSR in 1991, all vessels were transferred to private ownership (both Russian and international operators).

 Russian river cruise ship (Project 302) Dmitriy Furmanov-class